oracle/odpi/doc/src/installation.rst

 On Linux, ODPI-C first searches for a library called "libclntsh.so" using the `standard library search order
 <http://man7.org/linux/man-pages/man8/ld.so.8.html>`__.
 If this is not
-found, it will then search for "libclntsh.so.18.1", "libclntsh.so.12.1" and then for "libclntsh.so.11.1".
+found, it will then search for version specific files such as "libclntsh.so.19.1".
 If no library is found, then ``$ORACLE_HOME/lib/libclntsh.so`` is checked.
 If no library is found there, then an error is returned.

 Oracle Instant Client Zip